My Path to Campus Services

 Saxbys

-SAXBYS The Saxbys at the Community College of Philadelphia is an Experiential Learning Platform cafe helmed by a Student Cafe Executive Officer that oversees a team of peers and all cafe operations while earning an undergraduate degree.
+Saxbys at Community College of Philadelphia is an Experiential Learning Platform cafe helmed by a Student Cafe Executive Officer that oversees a team of peers and all cafe operations while earning an undergraduate degree.
 Everything at this cafe is crafted for students, by students!
 The impressive breadth of this cafe also extends to its food menu.
 All-day breakfast highlights include Breakfast Grilled Cheese, pastries, egg sandwiches, Breakfast Burritos and a suite of unique toasts.
 Beyond all-day breakfast, a range of seriously melty grilled cheeses are offered as well.
 The cafe’s carefully curated beverage menu features a range of options from its signature Cold Brew Collection, to all-natural smoothies, Harney & Sons teas, and seasonal sippers.
 For current hours of operation, click here.
-For more info about the program, contact Rosie Clark-Parsons, Associate Director of Academic Platforms, at '; // --> .
+For more info about the program, contact the Experiential Learning & Impact Team, at experientiallearning@saxbyscoffee.com.

 Lion Card - Your Student ID